DED Liberia – what can you do when your DED expires?

 You can meet with a lawyer

 If you cannot meet a lawyer in person, LegalZoom is a reputable website that will give you a one-hour free consultation with a lawyer.
 This means you can meet online for one hour with an immigration lawyer or legal aide.
 If you do this, make sure you have all of your questions ready ahead of time and someone to interpret for you if you need.
-After your one-hour consultation, they will try to have you sign up as a paid client.
+After your one-hour consultation, they will try to have you sign up as a paying client.
 Do not sign anything unless you have money to pay for the lawyer.

 What if I can’t meet with a lawyer?
 What if I can’t afford a lawyer?